kraktus/lichess-time-spent/README.md

 ### Produce the markdown

-`jupyter nbconvert data-analysis.ipynb --to markdown`
+`jupyter nbconvert data-analysis.ipynb --no-input --to markdown`